Overview

 services.
 Revisor works with each Client to identify their investment goals and objectives as well as risk tolerance

 and financial situation in order to create a portfolio strategy.
-Revisor constructs its portfolios primarily with low-
+Revisor constructs its portfolios with individual

-cost mutual funds and exchange-traded funds (“ETFs”).
-For certain asset classes, Revisor may employ actively
+stocks and bonds, mutual funds and exchange-traded funds (“ETFs”).
+The Advisor may employ both actively

 Revisor’s investment strategy is primarily long-term focused, but the Advisor may buy, sell, or re-allocate